 How do I know if my data is actually ready before I commit budget?

 A pre-engagement data readiness check is the right first step before committing to a full implementation scope.
 The questions that matter most: Is the workflow already running through a structured system such as a CRM, ERP, email platform, or spreadsheet?
 Are there meaningful format inconsistencies across records?
 Has anyone counted exception cases in a representative sample?
 A consultant who asks these questions before scoping is worth more than one who skips them.
 If your data is not ready, a shorter audit-only engagement that surfaces the gaps and estimates cleanup cost is often the right first purchase.
+Teams moving beyond the audit phase should also understand what production rollout actually involves in AI implementation services.

 What does a scoping call with a consultant actually look like?